 - 💔 Use the paid version of sponsored LinkedIn messages.
 Be careful with this option, users know your messages are automatic, and this option does not work well at all – in terms of cost/success.

 - 🧡 Manually send messages to people you set as potential targets.
 This is an option, but it’s time consuming.
 If your target is very niche, it gets things done.

 - 💚 Use an effective and very affordable automation tool.
 The tool will allow you to send campaigns with automated messages.
 (You will then take over so as to only reply to interested people 😉 )

 Waalaxy allows you to automate these marketing messages quickly, thanks to a chrome extension integrated to your LinkedIn search.

 Use multi-channel to communicate

-If you have one or more of the following objectives, then multi-channel is for you:
+If you have one or more of the following objectives, then a multi-channel strategy is right for you:

 - 💹 Gain new customers.

 - 👀 Boost your visibility,